Reference + log

 headroom, but the full battle card still has CD-heavy scenes (visitor3,

-building2, building6, walkstuf1, and building4).
-The clean-pressure relief rows prove scene-local
+building2, walkstuf1, and building4).
+The clean-pressure relief rows

-CD policy can recover large due-miss collapses, while the refreshed stale rows
+prove scene-local CD policy can recover large due-miss collapses, and the

 Next plausible wins, in priority order: